joseeden/joeden/docs/005-Cybersecurity/002-Asset-Security/002-Data-Handling.md

    - Identify and prevent unauthorized access with logging and alert features.
    - IPS monitors network traffic and detects potential threats.
    - IPS then takes action to prevent unauthorized or malicious activities.
+   - For more information, please see [IDS and IPS.](/docs/005-Cybersecurity/003-Security-Architecture/056-IDS-and-IPS.md)

 - **SIEM Solutions**
    - Security Information and Event Management.